codeface-io/SwiftObserver/README.md

         - (comparison to RxSwift would be illuminating here ...)
     - No "tokens" and the like to pass around or store
     - No memory management boilerplate code at the point of observation
-    - Combined observations send one update per *observable*.
+    - Combined observations send one message per *observable*.
 No tuple destructuring necessary.

 - The syntax reflects the intent and metaphor of the *Observer Pattern*: Observers are active subjects while observables are passive objects which are unconcerned about being observed: